HaoranLiao/haoranliao.github.io/_pages/about.md

     <p>Berkeley, CA 94720</p>

 news: false  # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={false}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I am a physics Ph.D. candidate at UC Berkeley studying quantum information and computation.
 I do research on quantum machine learning, quantum error correction and superconducting qubits.
+Here is my research <a href='https://marwahaha.github.io/arxiv-wordcloud/?author=Haoran%20Liao'>wordcloud</a>.

 Besides physics, I am also interested in data science, machine learning, computer science and their interplays with physics.